 - Create a GPO to roll this out to all client machines that will use Agentless DSSO.

-Note: Firefox is not supported.
+Note: Firefox and Edge are not supported.

 Agentless Desktop SSO is currently not supported on Chrome on macOS.